 ARTICLE VIII - COMMITTEES

 SECTION 1.
 The P.T.C.G shall have a Fund – Raising Committee and a Site Committee.
 These committees shall be established at the May meeting to serve for the following school year.
 Other committees may be created by the general membership.
-They will automatically go out of existence when their work is done and a final report is received.
+They will automatically go out of existence when their work is complete and a final report is received.

 SECTION 2.
 The duties of the Fund – Raising Committee shall be: